• Skip to primary navigation

 I may not be Goan by birth, but Goa has been home to me for the last 20 years, and its food holds a special place in my heart.
 I first tried this stuffed mackerel at my Goan friend’s house.
 They served these pan-fried mackerels hot, filled with fragrant green masala stuffing made from coriander, tamarind, and green chilies, giving it a tangy, spicy kick that’s irresistible.
 I instantly fell in love with this stuffed fish recipe.

 I tried making stuffed mackerel with green masala, using my friend's recipe.
-The first attempt was such a hit with my family that I ended up cooking the same stuffed fish for three days in a row.
+The first attempt was such a hit with my family that I cooked the same stuffed fish for three days in a row.
 We loved every bite.
-The combination of green masala and crispy fried mackerel is like enjoying fish with spicy green coconut chutney that’s incredibly delicious.
+Combining green masala and crispy fried mackerel is like enjoying fish with spicy green coconut chutney that’s incredibly delicious.
 Now, it’s a regular on our dinner table, alongside other Goan delicacies like Goan Fish Curry, Recheado Mackerel, Prawn Fry, Chicken Xacuti, Chicken Vindaloo, and Chicken Cafreal.

 In this recipe post, I am sharing how to make stuffed mackerel with green masala.
 “Mackerels” are also known as Bangda in Goa, India.
 This stuffed bangda recipe (also called "Bharillo Bangdo") is easy to prepare and can be baked for a healthier option.
 I have given baking instructions in the notes.